 Which Pole Is Colder?

-Both the Arctic (North Pole) and the Antarctic (South Pole) are very cold because they get very little direct sunlight.
-The Sun is always low on the horizon, even in the middle of summer.
+At both poles, the Sun is always low on the horizon.
+This helps keep the poles cold even in the summer when the Sun is up all day.
 In winter, the Sun is so far below the horizon that it doesn't come up at all for months at a time.
 So the days are just like the nights — cold and dark.

 Time of year | Average (mean) temperature | |